Alwurts/visual-tw/README.md

 ## Introduction

 Visual TW allows you to easily design websites using HTML and Tailwind CSS.
-It features a seamless integration of a code editor with a WYSIWYG editor, making it a powerful tool for both beginners and experienced developers.
+It features a seamless integration of a code editor with a visual editor, making it a powerful tool for both beginners and experienced developers.

 ## Features

 - **Code Editor**: Dive into coding with an editor that supports HTML and Tailwind CSS.
 - **WYSIWYG Editor**: Visualize your design as quickly modify it.
 - **Responsive Previews**: Instantly see how your designs look on different devices.
+- **Version History**: Locally keep track of your changes and revert to previous versions.
+- **Client-Side Rendering**: All the features run client-side, making it fast and secure.

 ## Getting Started